uknamboodiri/password-checker/README.md

-# password-checkup
+# password-checker
-Find if your passwords has been compromised in a data breach
+Find if your password(s) has been compromised in a data breach